This 5 ingredient keto tortilla chips recipes makes LEGIT crispy chips!

 Tools To Make

-The tools you’ll need to make these low carb tortilla chips will vary, depending on the cooking method you use:
+The tools you’ll need to make these keto tortilla chips will vary, depending on the cooking method you use:

 - Parchment paper to sandwich the dough for clean rolling.